 Name

-In Sinhala language, Bahirawa-kanda means "the mountain of Bahirawa".
+In the Sinhala language, Bahirawa-kanda means "the mountain of Bahirawa".
 According to local belief, Bahirawa is a spirit controlling the mineral sources (Abeyawardana, 2004).
 When commencing a new construction such as a house, some people offer a Bahirawa Puja to this spirit as a customary practice (Abeyawardana, 2004).

 References